 Taken altogether the Yamatos should give the ACF a nasty surprise the next time his battleship tangled with them; that is if they hadn’t built their own with the same technology.
 Both sides having the nearly the same technology was one of the biggest problems with this war, seeing as how the Allied Colonies broke away from the Human Federation only a standard year ago.
 For all he knew the ACF already had everything he did.

 The only way Richard would’ve been happier would’ve been for him to be on a battlecruiser instead, that and being married to Rachel.
-Yes, they were smaller and less armed and armored, but they were faster and tended to be used for independent detachments whereas battleships stayed in at least flotilla sized elements.
+Yes, battlecruisers were smaller and less armed and armored, but they were faster and tended to be used for independent detachments whereas battleships stayed in flotilla-sized elements.
 That and they were too slow to try and chase anything smaller than it.
 He wanted to get out there and use the toys the Fleet had given him, and he’d have better luck with that aboard a battlecruiser.

 “Yeah,” Rachel replied.
 She was already taking her uniform blouse off and was working on her belt too.
 Richard took the hint and started on his own as well.
 They hadn’t had a moment like this with each other since the terrorist attack on Terra two weeks ago.
 Moments like this were meant to be used, as they were just that, moments.
 Rachel kept talking as she undressed down to her undergarments.
 “We don’t want to look like the Fifth Battleship Division did yesterday.
 Talk about poor ship handling and gunnery!”